FGM vs MGM

 Legal in Western countries?NOYES

-Anthropologist Kristen Bell has written an important article analysing why it is hard for people in circumcising cultures to make the link between FGM and MGM, in terms of our construction of gender:
+Anthropologist Kristen Bell has written an important article analysing why it is hard for people in circumcising cultures to make the link between FGC and MGC, in terms of our construction of gender:

 Ultimately, the message is clear: genital mutilation is gendered.
 These male and female genital operations are not merely seen to differ in degree, they are seen to differ in kind.
 Thus, despite the heterogeneous voices speaking out against female circumcision, a common thread unites many: all forms of female genital cutting are seen to constitute a sexual mutilation and violation of bodily integrity, and male genital operations are dismissed as benign.

-Another table listing similarities, compiled by Hanny Lightfoot-Klein, a notable campaigner against FGM and MGM, can be found on the FGM Education and Networking pages.
+Another table listing similarities, compiled by Hanny Lightfoot-Klein, a notable campaigner against FGC and MGC, can be found on the FGC Education and Networking pages.

 Hanny Lightfoot-Klein